nandappputra/statika/README.md

 # Statika

-Statika is an education tool to calculate structural loading.
-It features interactive editor where users can define a structure and solve the internal forces & ground reaction with a click of a button.
+Statika is an education tool to calculate structural loadings.
+It features an interactive editor where users can define a structure and solve the internal forces & ground reactions with a click of a button.

 You can run the program locally or [try out statika in your browser](https://nandappputra.github.io/statika/)